johnshearing/iotaAirgappedClientServerWallet/README.md

 * Smart Contracts - How Our Small Accounting Systems Interact With Each Other To Do Big Things
 Think: smart money, Think: smart information
-Now we can embed computer software into the money and data we send which defines how we want it to behave.
+Now we can embed computer software into the money and data we send which defines how we want them to behave.
 These smart contracts are executed on special distributed ledgers called blockchains.

-*
+* Keeping Control of the Process
+We don't want our busy little accounting systems moving money, casting votes, or transceiving any kind of information without our explict knowledge and consent.
+This is why I have developed this [airgapped computer called the PrivateKeyVault](https://github.com/johnshearing/PrivateKeyVault) to run our little accounting systems.
+This computer ensures that no information moves in or out of the accounting system without a human gatekeeper reviewing the content and explicitly granting permission to allow the transmission.

+* So much for the overview - back to the job of building our little bees.

 #### Features:
 * Database Functionality.
   * Table locking is used to make the application multiuser.
 Row and field locking should not be required because each of these small distributed systems are only supposed to support a small number of users.
 An unlimited amount of users and complex behavior can be supported through the interactions of these simple systems (again, like bees).